cmohge1/lrbs-digital-editing-intro-2019/day2.md

 #### Exercise

 Access the Tennyson text you worked with yesterday and encode it in TEI.
-You should have a preview of the transcribed text, so you just need to copy the text into oXygen and apply the correct tags using `control + E`.
+You should have a preview of the transcribed text, so you just need to copy the text into oXygen and apply the correct tags using `command + e` (or `control + e` in Windows).
 Also be sure to enter the required information in the TEI header: the most minimal TEI header is a <fileDesc> populated with child elements:
 >`<titleStmt>`
 `<publicationStmt>`
 `<sourceDesc>`